Alberto Greco: Origins of Vivo Dito and personal life

-Vito Dito project
+Vivo Dito project

-Vito Dito means "living finger."
+Vivo Dito means "living finger."
 This was a series Greco created in 1962 to emphasize the idea of living in the now.
 For this project, Greco would walk around a town and sign objects, people, or animals.
-Greco once wrote a manifesto on a scroll and strung it around the town, calling it "Gran Manifiesto- Rollo Arte Vito Dito".
+Greco once wrote a manifesto on a scroll and strung it around the town, calling it "Gran Manifiesto- Rollo Arte Vivo Dito".
 He would also draw circles on the ground and sign his name outside the circle.
-It is believed that Greco once drew a circle around a man and would not let him out of it.
+Some accounts suggest that Greco once drew a circle around a man during his Vivo Dito project, symbolically trapping him within the artwork.
 He left the art in its place because he believed "once that object is found, it lives in its place, it does not transform it or carry it off to an art gallery."

-Vito Dito was not a trend but instead a living piece of Greco.
+Greco described Vivo Dito as a living art form, emphasizing its role as a dynamic and evolving concept.
 The point of this was to redefine art because he lived as a rebel against all formalizing and institutionalizing tendencies of art.
 Greco believed that art is an act of discovery and a process of looking.
 Through this project, he aimed to teach people to see the beauty of everyday objects.
 Greco created this series because he believed that people should not create art and then go back and re-decorate it.
 Greco often compared a finished project to a dead object; when something dies you do not go to its grave and dig it up to change its appearance or add to it, you simply let it rest, as you should to your artwork.
 Greco often wrote "live art seeks its object"; this is the reason he went out and pursued objects to sign because art is all around us.
 This allowed Greco to create a canvas anywhere and everywhere instead of limiting the idea of canvas to something that could have a measurement.

-Greco created many different paintings during his Vito Dito series such as these.
+Greco created many different paintings during his Vivo Dito series such as these.

 Exhibitions and Artworks

 First Live Art Exhibit

 One of Greco's first exhibits that showed live art was in Paris in 1962.
 This exhibition belonged to Pablo Curatella Manes and Germein Derbecq and showcased other artists as well as Greco.
 His piece was called "30 Mice From Neo-Figuration".
 This artwork included 30 mice inside a glass box, in which the insides were painted black.
 Greco's piece was taken out of the exhibition because the mice began to reek.
 After being kicked out, Greco took the mice to a hotel and fed them bread; he later debated showing the eaten pieces of bread as his artwork.
-Not too long afterward, Greco was kicked out of the hotel because of the smell of the mice.
+Not too long afterward, Greco’s unconventional art involving live mice reportedly caused issues at a hotel due to complaints about odor.